 Systemic Adverse Reactions

-Additional adverse systemic clinical reactions that were reported irrespective of relationship to therapy with MERREM I.V. (meropenem) and occurring in less than or equal to 1.0% but greater than 0.1% of the patients are listed below within each body system in order of decreasing frequency:
+Additional systemic adverse reactions that were reported irrespective of relationship to therapy with MERREM I.V. and occurring in less than or equal to 1.0% but greater than 0.1% of the patients are listed below within each body system in order of decreasing frequency:

 Adverse Laboratory Changes